Confessions of an OUTLANDER Audiobook Addict

-And as for Jeff Woodman's voices: Well, let's just say that I don't care for his Jamie-voice, particularly in BROTHERHOOD OF THE BLADE.
-Jamie sounds half-dead in most of the scenes where he appears in BOTB, his voice dull and almost inflectionless.
+And as for Jeff Woodman's voices: Well, let's just say that I don't care for his Jamie-voice at all.
+Jamie sounds half-dead in most of the scenes where he appears in BROTHERHOOD OF THE BLADE, his voice dull and almost inflectionless.
 And even if this is Woodman's way of showing a more subdued or even depressed Jamie than we're used to from the OUTLANDER books (which would be reasonable under the circumstances, I suppose), I still don't like it one bit.
 Especially compared to Davina Porter's Jamie.

 Still, these are minor quibbles at best.
-I am thoroughly addicted to the unabridged OUTLANDER audiobooks, and I would strongly encourage anyone who's interested to go to audible.com to check them out.
+I am thoroughly addicted to the unabridged OUTLANDER audiobooks, and I would strongly encourage anyone who's interested to go to one of the sites below to check them out: